JamesNugent-Insights/Portfolio/README.md

 ### Projects 4 & 5: Excel Dashboards

-Project Goal: To take data from Excel and produce a dynmamic Dashboard (project 4) and a stand alone simple Sales Report (project 5).
+Project Goal: To take data from Excel and produce a dynamic Dashboard (project 4) and a stand alone simple Sales Report (project 5).
 Went with Excel as our tool to build this was a cheaper and quicker option for the clients compared to other options(Power bi etc).

 Key Insights:  n/a